 Teignmouth Town Council are planning various events on 8th and 9th May.
 A parade on Saturday 9th May on the Den led by the City of Plymouth Pipe Band.
 Other activities and entertainment will include a WW2 themed singer, craft workshop, climbing wall and performances by local choirs.

-Exmouth Royal British Legion will be holding a Service of Commemoration to mark the end of World War 2 on Friday 8th May
+Exmouth Royal British Legion are planning on holding a service of commemoration to mark the end of WW2 at 10.15 at the War Memorial on the Strand.